-Main Routine for Exchange Pseudocode { Create CCR dispatchers to control threads Create a queue to hold tasks Set up start ports with MPI initialization data such as thread number Invoke handlers (MPI threads) on start ports } End Main Routine MPI logical thread Pseudocode (Arguments are start port contents) { Calculate nearest neighbors for exchange collective Loop over stages { Post information to 2 ports that will be read by left and right neighbors yield return on CCR MultipleItemReceive will wait till this thread's information is available in its ports and continue execution after reading 2 ports Do computation for this stage } End loop over stages Each thread sends information to ending port and thread 0 only does yield return on CCR MultipleItemReceive to collect information from all threads to complete run after reading from one port for each thread (this is a reduction operation). } End MPI Thread CODE SAMPLE 1: MPI EXCHANGE IN CCR
+Main Routine for Exchange Pseudocode { Create CCR dispatchers to control threads Create a queue to hold tasks Set up start ports with MPI initialization data such as thread number Invoke handlers (MPI threads) on start ports } End Main Routine MPI logical thread Pseudocode (Arguments are start port contents) { Calculate nearest neighbors for exchange collective Loop over stages { Post information to 2 ports that will be read by left and right neighbors yield return on CCR MultipleItemReceive will wait till this thread's information is available in its ports and continue execution after reading 2 ports Do computation for this stage } End loop over stages Each thread sends information to ending port and thread 0 only does yield return on CCR MultipleItemReceive to collect information from all threads to complete run after reading from one port for each thread (this is a reduction operation). } End MPI Thread

-We have [11] already compared CCR with MPI and note that posting to a port in CCR corresponds to a MPISEND and the matching MPIRECV is achieved from arguments of handler invoked to process the port.
+MPISEND and the matching MPIRECV is achieved from arguments of handler invoked to process the port.
 MPI has a much richer set than CCR of defined methods that describe different synchronicity options, various utilities and collectives.
-These include the multi-cast (broadcast, gather-scatter) of messages with the calculation of associative and commutative functions on the fly.
+These include the multi-cast (broadcast, gather-scatter) of messages with calculation of associative and commutative the functions on the fly.
 It is not clear what primitives and indeed what implementation will be most effective on multicore systems and so we have not performed an exhaustive study of MPI collective patterns in CCR.
 In fact it is possible that SALSA's results which suggest one can support in the same framework a set of execution models that is broader than today's MPI, could motivate a new look at messaging standards for parallel computing.
 CCR only has built-in primitives to support MPI shift and reduction operations but we exploited CCR's ability to construct customized collectives sketched in Code Sample I to implement the MPI Exchange pattern [11].
 An important innovation of the CCR is to allow sequential, asynchronous computation without forcing the programmer to write callbacks, or continuations, and at the same time not blocking an OS thread.
 This allows the CCR to scale to tens of millions of pending I/O operations, but with code that reads like synchronous, blocking operations.
 Note that all our work was for managed code in C# which is an important implementation language for commodity desktop applications although slower than C++.
-In this regard we note that there are plans for a C++ version of CCR which would be faster but prone to traditional un-managed code errors such as memory leaks, buffer overruns and memory corruption.
+In this regard we note that there are plans for a C++ version of CCR which would be faster but prone to traditional un-managed code errors such as memory leaks, buffer overruns, memory corruption.
 The C++ version could be faster than the current CCR but eventually we expect that the C# CCR will be within 20% of the performance of the C++ version.
 CCR has been extensively applied to the dynamic threading characteristic of today's desktop application but its largest use is in the Robotics community.
 One interesting use is to add an efficient port-based implementation of "futures" to C#, since the CCR can easily express them with no modifications in the core runtime.
 CCR is very portable and runs on both CE (small devices) and desktop windows.
 DSS sits on top of CCR and provides a lightweight, service oriented application model that is particularly suited for creating Web/Grid-style applications as compositions of services running in a distributed environment.
-Its use in SALSA with performance results is described in [9, 10] and very briefly in Section 4 of this paper.
+Its use in SALSA is described in [9, 10] and section 4 of this paper.